dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Description: Set to `true` if SSH has Kerberos support.
   - Type: bool
   - Required: no
+- `ssh_kex_config`
+  - Default: `true`
+  - Description: Whether or not configuring the kexs of the server.
+  - Type: bool
+  - Required: no
 - `ssh_kex`
   - Default: ``
   - Description: Change this list to overwrite kexs.
 Defaults found in `defaults/main.yml`